Taming Large Excel Spreadsheets

-Excel expert David Ringstrom, CPA, coined the phrase, “Either you work Excel or it works you!”
-When it comes to large spreadsheets, users often feel stressed in myriad ways.
-In this beneficial presentation, David demonstrates a number of ways you can manage large spreadsheets with aplomb.
-His helpful tips enable you to save time, improve the integrity of large workbooks, avoid repetitive tasks, and much more.
+Large spreadsheets can be stressful.
+Excel expert David Ringstrom, CPA, says, “Either you work Excel or it works you!”
+In this course you'll learn several ways to manage large spreadsheets so that you can save time, avoid repetitive tasks, and more.

 Practitioners seeking to improve the efficiency and integrity of their large Excel spreadsheets.

 - Switching between Custom Views by way of a hidden drop-down list you can enable on Excel's Quick Access Toolbar